das-developers/das2D/README.md

 ```d
 import das2;
 ```
 To your modules.
-Since the higher level functions are being created as needed it may also be necessary to add:
+The following import will provide access to the lower level C functions.
 ```d
 import das2c;
 ```
-as well.

 ## Building